Home AI The Agentic Media Buying Platform That Says The Less AI, The Better

 Concord is already seeing an increase in headless architecture sales, he said.
 But he expects demand for headless solutions to really pick up in the coming years once companies have built their own agentic stacks and Concord has white-labeled more of its own tools.

-“I’m not saying [Concord is] going to die,” Venezia said.
-But, he added, clients want to build out their own AI tools and infrastructure, which will require a different monetization model and the ability to buy infrastructure directly.
+SaaS businesses might need to reckon with their business models as the industry trends toward new expectations.
+Clients want to build out their own AI tools and infrastructure, said Venezia, which will require a different monetization model and the ability to buy infrastructure directly.

 Must Read